MoralisWeb3/unity-web3-game-kit/README.md

 ```

 ## `Custom Object`
-Creating your own objects to support NPCs, characters, and game objects is a simple as creating a Plain Old C# Object (POCO).
+Creating your own objects to support NPCs, characters, and game objects is as simple as creating a Plain Old C# Object (POCO).
 The only stipulation is that your custom object must be a child of Moralis Object and when you create an instance of the object it should be made via _**moralis.Create**_ method.
 This associates some extensions to your object that enable you to perform Moralis functions such as _Save_ directly on the object.
 #### Required Using Statement(s)
 ```
 using Moralis;